TWiStErRob/net.twisterrob.gradle/docs/upgrades.md

     * After pushing CI changes:
        * Add conversation to add new CI jobs to branch protection rules just before merging.
  5. Update `README.md` table and surrounding text.
+ 6. Add/rename/delete `docs/debug/agpXXX-gradleYYY` folder to match CI combinations.
- 6. Review this document if something was missing.
+ 7. Review this document if something was missing.

 # How to upgrade Gradle in the project?